What Is a Wholesale Mortgage Lender?

 • Wholesale lenders can work through a variety of third parties, including banks, credit unions and mortgage brokers.

-• Wholesale lenders have access to multiple loan products, including ones for those who struggle with certain loan criteria.
+• Wholesale lenders offer multiple loan products, including options for borrowers who struggle to meet certain loan criteria.

 Cons